CircleCI-Public/multi_org_usage_report/README.md

 ## Requirements

 - Python 3.6+
-- CircleCI account with admin access to your organization
+- CircleCI account with access to your organization
 - CircleCI API token

 ## Installation